mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/deployment/index.md

 dispatch gitops creds add https://github.com/your-user/cicd-hello-world-gitops --username your-user --token $GITOPSTOKEN
 ```

-Next, we need to add our GitOps repository to Dispatch so that it knows
+Next, add our GitOps repository to Dispatch so that it knows
-to keep our cluster in sync with the Kubernetes manifests in the repository.
+to keep the cluster in sync with the Kubernetes manifests in the repository.

-If you already have a service account, say `team-1`, that is configured with a
+If you already have a service account (for example: `team-1`) that is configured with a
 GitHub Personal Access Token that you want to use to administer webhooks on the
 GitOps repository, you can reuse it as follows: